Don-t-Fail/ThAmCo-Stock/readme.md

 ### Configuring Deployment
 * A `Dockerfile` is included within this repo as a means of deploying this service.
 This `Dockerfile` is configured to be used with the produced artefact from Azure Pipelines, and has not been designed to be used for debugging, building, or run directly inside of the repo.
 To deploy the docker image, please follow these instructions:
->Take produced artefact from Azure Pipelines (ThAmCo-Products.zip)
+>Take produced artefact from Azure Pipelines (ThAmCo-Stock.zip)
-Extract to a folder called Products
+Extract to a folder called stock
-Place Dockerfile one up from the Product directory
+Place Dockerfile one up from the stock directory
-docker build thamco-products .
+docker build thamco-stock .

 This should produce a docker image that can then be launched.
 `Docker-compose` would also be used when all services are available with their dockerfile.
 This would be the ideal way of deploying all services at once, along with their database.

-### Deployment Video

 ## System Demonstration
-### Component Demonstration

 ### Peer Point Distribution
 Steven: 7